 A Housing Options Adviser will talk to you about your current situation, discuss any difficulties you're having and help you look at your options to either:

 - help you stay in your current home (prevention duty)

 - find alternative housing (relief duty)

-How we can help you resolve your housing issues
+To help resolve your housing issues we can:

 - negotiate with your landlord by checking the validity of a ‘notice to quit’, or by referring you to specialist services

 - negotiate with your parents for an extension while we help you find suitable alternative accommodation